 The United Nations have identified making cities and human settlements inclusive, safe, resilient and sustainable as one of the key Sustainable Development Goals.

-We carry out a detailed study of the selected community to understand their background, present living conditions and how we can help improve them.
+We carry out a detailed study of the selected community to understand their background, present living conditions and how we can help to improve them.

 We then work with our implementation partners to prepare a plan of action and reach out to potential funders who would be interested in supporting the project.

-We begin the build activities with community members, credible implementation partners and dedicated volunteers.
+Begin the build activities with community members, credible implementation partners and dedicated volunteers.